 Regardless of the actual cost, the amendments have increased the cost base of the NSW CTP greenslip scheme and have resulted in increased premiums.

-Insurers are required to lodge submissions to the Motor Accident Authority (MAA) at least once a year, setting out the greenslip prices they propose to charge.
+Insurers are required to lodge submissions to State Insurance Regulatory Authority (SIRA), previously the MAA, at least once a year, setting out the greenslip prices they propose to charge.
 The submissions lodged in October 2009 incorporated the impact of both reforms.
 The reforms are reflected in greenslip prices currently being paid.
-In response to specific enquiries made by us, the MAA has advised that "the combined impact of the bulk billing and no-fault ANF reforms is approximately $10 per Green Slip".
+In response to specific enquiries made by us, the then MAA advised that "the combined impact of the bulk billing and no-fault ANF reforms is approximately $10 per Green Slip".